Chapter 10 – Administrative Procedures

 10.41.14 This Policy shall be administered in accordance with, and subject to, policies of the Institution concerning IP and its requirement under the Bayh-Dole Act and Federal and State Conflicts of Interest (COI), academic misconduct and other applicable laws and regulations.

-10.41.15 Any Creator of a Copyrightable Work, Invention, Trade Secret, Trademark, Tangible Research Property, or other IP should contact the Institution Office for Intellectual Property Management and Commercialization (IPMAC).
+10.41.15 Any Creator of a Copyrightable Work, Invention, Trade Secret, Trademark, Tangible Research Property, or other IP should contact the Institution Office of Intellectual Property and Economic Development (IPED). #21-22-43

 10.42.10 General Intellectual Property Policy (10.42.11 – 10.42.15).